 Minors on Campus

-NYIT values the health, safety, and well-being of minors and is committed to providing a safe environment for minors on campus and who participate in NYIT programs.
+New York Institute of Technology values the health, safety, and well-being of minors and is committed to providing a safe environment for minors on campus and who participate in NYIT programs.
 In keeping with this value and to fulfill this commitment, NYIT has adopted a Minors on Campus Policy ("Policy").
-This Policy applies to all members of the NYIT community and all offices, departments, and units of NYIT.
+This policy applies to all members of the NYIT community and all offices, departments, and units of NYIT.
 Failure to comply may lead to disciplinary action, up to and including dismissal, and revocation of the opportunity to use NYIT property or facilities.
-All camps, events, programs, and activities that are intended for minors and that take place on campus, or under the supervision of NYIT, whether on or off campus, ("Programs") are subject to this Policy.
-For purposes of this Policy, a minor is a person, other than a student in a degree program, who is less than 18 years of age.
+All camps, events, programs, activities, and services that are intended for minors and that take place on campus, or under the supervision of NYIT, whether on or off campus, ("Programs") are subject to this policy.
+For purposes of this policy, a minor is a person, other than a student in a degree program, who is less than 18 years of age.

 The individual that is responsible for a Program ("Program Director"), or his or her designee, shall notify the Office of General Counsel as soon in the planning process as possible, but at least 30 days before the start of the Program.
 This notification shall include, at a minimum, the following information:

 - the name and purpose of the Program,

 - the date and time of the Program,

 - the number and ages of expected Program participants,

 - an indication of whether the Program will involve overnight activities and/or housing.